-These features make certain coding patterns redundant and increase the expressiveness of the type system to avoid unsafe cast operations, run-time exceptions, and code duplication.
+These features make certain coding patterns redundant and increase the expressiveness of the language to avoid unsafe cast operations, run-time exceptions, and code duplication.
 Moreover, the features allow solutions to extension, adaptation, and integration problems with components in binary form for which unrelated extensions had been suggested before.
-Compared with other work, retroactive interface implementations allow non-invasive and in-place object adaption [237] and supersede the Adapter and Visitor patterns [73]; explicit implementing types are related to work on MyType and ThisType [32, 30] and supersede certain instances of F-bounded polymorphism [39]; multi-headed interfaces provide a restricted form of family polymorphism [68]; symmetric multiple dispatch supersedes the double dispatch pattern [98]; implementation constraints avoid certain cast operations; type conditionals avoid code duplication or run-time errors [91]; and static interface methods supersede uses of the Factory pattern [73].
+Compared with other work, retroactive interface implementations allow non-invasive and in-place object adaption [237], supersede the Adapter and Visitor patterns [73], and enable a solution to (a restricted version of) the expression problem [235, 227]; explicit implementing types are related to work on MyType and ThisType [32, 30] and supersede certain instances of F-bounded polymorphism [39]; multi-headed interfaces provide a restricted form of family polymorphism [68]; symmetric multiple dispatch supersedes the double dispatch pattern [98]; implementation constraints avoid certain cast operations; type conditionals avoid code duplication or run-time errors [91]; and static interface methods supersede uses of the Factory pattern [73].